slub/esfstats/README.md

 * via pip:
     ```
-    sudo -H pip3 install --upgrade [ABSOLUTE PATH TO YOUR LOCAL GIT REPOSITORY OF PYTHON-ESFSTATS]
+    sudo -H pip3 install --upgrade [ABSOLUTE PATH TO YOUR LOCAL GIT REPOSITORY OF ESFSTATS]
     ```
     (which provides you ```esfstats``` as a system-wide commandline command)